Unhall0w3d/UnHall0w3d.github.io/_posts/2020-04-07-sql-query-cisco-jabber-video-calling-enabled-option.md

 ## Expanded Query - Output

+Modified version of my initial query to include the device pool assigned to the given device.
 <span class="image fit"><img src="{{ "/assets/images/videocalling7.png" | absolute_url }}" alt="Modified version of my initial query to include the device pool assigned to the given device." /></span>

 The caveats mentioned were sent to the client in the email containing the report, as well as a quick explainer on how to interpret the data (such as below).
 When I can't make it clean and easily understandable, you might say I've failed... and maybe I have.
 But I'm not particularly great at organizing data so that it's digestable by others, especially when it comes to Excel.